-- BGs and SBLCs are niche market client products instead of Bank products that are created at high net worth Bank clients’ requests with significant cash holdings at the Bank.
+- BGs and SBLCs are niche market client products instead of Bank products created at high net worth Bank clients’ requests with significant cash holdings at the Bank.

 - You need to have an individual Bank account called a custodial account to issue a BG or SBLC.
 A custodial account is a particular Bank account that can release, receive, and hold financial instruments.
-To establish a custodial account at a bank, it takes three months+ and costs approximately €250,000 to 350,000 Euro during setup.
+Establishing a custodial account at a bank takes three months+ and costs approximately €250,000 to 350,000 Euro during setup.
 Such accounts are generally made available to the Top 1% of Private Banking clients only.
 You cannot just walk into a bank and ask to set up a custodial account!

 Genuine Bank Instruments Providers